zyxue/zyxue.github.io/_posts/2016-02-29-effective-bash-navigation.md

 ---
 layout: post
-title:  Effective shell navigations & operations in bash!"
+title:  Effective shell navigations & operations in bash
-tags: bash,shell,navigation
+tags: shell,bash,navigation
 ---

-I only use bash, so I am not sure if the following content applies to other shell environment (e.g. ksh) or not.

-I see many of my colleagues still using arrow keys (`↑`, `↓`, `←`, `→`), to navigate and `Ctrl + C/D` to do copy/paste in the shell environment, which is slow.
+I see many of my colleagues still using arrow keys (`↑`, `↓`, `←`, `→`), to navigate and `Ctrl + C/D` to do copy/paste in the [bash](https://www.gnu.org/software/bash/) shell environment, which is slow.
 In fact, you could boost your productivity immediately in a few minitues by mastering the following key bindings.
 I summarized them from many years of experience, and try to show you the most handy ones.